vb-consulting/NpgsqlRest/README.md

 ## Features

-- Automatic generation of the HTTP REST endpoints from PostgreSQL functions and procedures.
+- Automatic **generation of the HTTP REST endpoints** from PostgreSQL functions and procedures.
-- Native AOT Ready.
+- **Native AOT Ready**.
 AOT is ahead-of-time compiled to the native code.
 No dependencies, native executable, it just runs and it's very fast.
-- Customization of endpoints with comment annotations.
+- **Customization** of endpoints with comment annotations.
 You can easily configure any endpoint by adding annotation labels to routine comments.
 Like for example HTTP GET if you want to change the method verb to GET.
-- Automatic HTTP files.
+- **Automatic HTTP files**.
 Create ready-to-run HTTP files easily, for testing, debugging and discovery.
-- Interact seamlessly with .NET8 backend and take advantage of .NET8 features.
+- Interact seamlessly with **.NET8 backend** and take advantage of .NET8 features.
-- High performance with or without native AOT, up to 6 times higher throughput than similar solutions.
+- **High performance** with or without native AOT, up to 6 times higher throughput than similar solutions.

 ### Automatic Generation of REST Endpoints